You are hereResources / Glossary of Neuroscience Terms

 anterior

-toward the front or nose, see also rostral (Sheep Brain Dissection)
+toward the front or the head, see also rostral (Sheep Brain Dissection)

 arachnoid mater